hummelthomas/winpython/How-To-Make-WinPython.md

-## How to make Winpython-201506 of August 2015
+# How to make Winpython-2016-02 of April 2016

-This procedure may help You doing your own Winpython-201506 of August 2015 distribution in about 2 hours.
+This procedure may help You doing your own Winpython-201508 of December 2015 distribution in about 2 hours.
 (multiply by 4, if you're taking the slow path)

 ### Changelog
+(v12, 2016-04-20 WinPython 2016-02):
+- no more NSIS external module (NSIS usage reduced by half) nor patch
+- the NSIS scripts are replaced by open .BAT and .VBS scripts

+(v11, 2016-02-09 WinPython 2016-01):
+- no choice but to include back pyreadline.exe (until Jupyter5, apparently)
+- no changed in procedure, but note 'pip' integration improvement:
+   . ".\script\upgrade_pip.bat" propose the exact procedure to upgrade pip and keep WinPython feature, . a WinPython-friendly fix will get into standard 'pip' https://github.com/pypa/pip/pull/3448

+(v10, 2015-11-03):
+- nearly all packages are in packages.srcreq
+- no more packages in packages.src
+- the build pick the packages in packages.srcreq according to provided requirements files.
+- specific preparation for Python 3.5 (reading http://stevedower.id.au/blog/the-python-3-5-installer/#comment-241)
+  . download from python.org the standard binary installer "python-3.5.1-amd64.exe" in d:\toto
+  .
+D:\toto\python-3.5.1-amd64.exe TargetDir=D:\toto\winpython-3.5.1-amd64\python-3.5.1.amd64 /quiet  InstallAllUsers=0 Include_launcher=0 InstallLauncherAllUsers=0 Include_test=0  AssociateFiles=0 Shortcuts=0
+  . zip result 'python-3.5.1.amd64' in basedir35\packages.win-amd64\python-3.5.1.amd64.zip
+  .
+ATTENTION: UNINSTALL Python3.5.1 from your Windows system after !!!!!!!!!!!!

+(v09, 2015-11-03):
+- now, nearly all packages are in packages.srcreq
+- the build pick these packages according to provide requirements files.

 (v08, 2015-08-08):
 - we now use gcc Compiler provided by mingwpy wheel (same author as mingw64-static: Carl Kleffner, much simpler integration: a wheel)
 - we now use a dos batch script instead of runnin make.py interactively